yogitami/notes/DesignPattern.md

 ### Behavioural
    - Assignment of responsibilities between objects.
+   - focus on how objects and classes interact and communicate

+#### State Method Design Pattern
+   - When an object modifies its behavior according to its internal state, the state design pattern is applied.
+   - If we have to change the behavior of an object based on its state, we can have a state variable in the Object and use the if-else condition block to perform different actions based on the state.
+   - Used in CQRS with event sourcing.

 #### Template Pattern :
    - defines the skeleton of an algorithm in the superclass but let subclasses override the specific steps of the algo without changing it's structure.